vcz-fr/TheFollowUp/_posts/2012/06/2012-06-12-twitter-dedicated-hashtag.md

     dead: false
     follow: false

 tweet: "Twitter now has featured hashtag pages.
-The first one is dedicated to #Nascar"
+The first one is dedicated to #Nascar."
 ---